link1905/system-design-101/content/docs/design-patterns/event-driven-architecture/event-sourcing.md

   Amount: 100.00
 ```

-We observe that a single piece of data can have many representations (or views),
+We observe that a single piece of data can have many shapes (or views),
 and it may be inefficient to build a single store to serve all of them.
 Different views might require **dedicated techniques** (e.g., indexes, materialized views, or denormalized tables) or technologies (e.g., SQL, NoSQL).